why small groups?

 Sunday, 9:30 AM: Led by Ryan Anderson, the Fellowship group is using a hybrid video-and-discussion class based on Dallas Jenkins' "The Chosen" for a deeper study of Jesus' life and teachings in room 40.

-Sunday, 9:30 AM: Led by Terry Daugherty, the Defenders of Faith group for people ages 40 and up is meeting in room 45.
-They will soon begin a study called "Growing Older and Wiser" in a discussion format.
+Sunday, 9:30 AM: Led by Terry Daugherty, the Defenders of Faith group for people ages 40 and up is meeting in room 45 in a study called "Growing Older and Wiser" in a discussion format.